Cytoskeleton

 • microtubules.

-• Actin filaments (also microfilaments) are fibres with a diameter of 7 nm.
-They are arranged like a net in the cell, stabilize its outer shape and fix membrane-bound proteins in their place.
+• Actin filaments (also called microfilaments) are fibers with a diameter of 7 nm.
+They are arranged like a net in the cell, stabilize its outer shape and fix membrane-bound proteins in place.
 The motor proteins of actin form the protein class of myosins.
 The movement of the muscles is mainly based on interactions between actin and myosin.

 • Desmine: